amgraham/dlist/README.md

 dlist - simple directory listing
 ====

 An empty folder presented by Apache (and others) is very ugly.
-Now it can be less-ugly.
-You can view the [demo online](http://smarterfish.com/assets/).
+Now it can be less ugly.
+You can view a [demo online](http://smarterfish.com/assets/).

 Installation
 ----